Murci20965/Movie_recommender_system/README.md

 **Sparsity:** Dealing with the vast majority of possible user-item interactions being unrated or unobserved.
 **Diversity:** Ensuring the recommendations do not become too homogeneous, limiting user exposure to different items.
 **Privacy:** Balancing the use of personal data to make recommendations while protecting user privacy.

+### Data Overview:
+This dataset comprises millions of 5-star ratings provided by users of the MovieLens online movie recommendation service.
+The MovieLens dataset has been a staple for both industry and academic researchers to enhance the performance of recommendation systems based on explicit user feedback.

+In this project, I utilize a specially curated version of the MovieLens dataset, enriched with additional data and resampled to ensure fair evaluation.
+The GroupLens research group at the Department of Computer Science and Engineering, University of Minnesota, maintains this dataset.
+Additional movie metadata was legally sourced from IMDB.

 **Supplied Files:**
 - **genome_scores.csv** - A score mapping the strength between movies and tag-related properties.